Csaba79-coder/UdemyHtmlConvertingXhtmlWithRobert/README.md

 Convert HTML to XHTML

-good to know 6 steps:
+Good to know 6 steps:

 First step:
   add !DOCTYPE as the first line of the page!!!